biopragmatics/oquat/docs/invalids/prefix/pfam.md

-# Prosite
+# pfam: Pfam

+This page summarize the different resources that reference `pfam` but use local unique identifiers that do not match the standard pattern of ^PF\d{5}$.
+Of the 2 resources,
-The following 1 variants were found: ['Pfam']
+1 variants on the standard prefix were found: ['Pfam'].

-## `cco`
+## `cco`: Cell Cycle Ontology

-Identifiers for this prefix are given correctly in Cell Cycle Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cco`.

 | external_xref    |   usages_count | usages                                          |
 |------------------|----------------|-------------------------------------------------|
 | `Pfam:PF02174.5` |              1 | [GO:0051425](https://bioregistry.io/GO:0051425) |

-## `go`
+## `go`: Gene Ontology

-Identifiers for this prefix are given correctly in Gene Ontology.
+Identifiers for this prefix are given incorrectly correctly in `go`.

 | external_xref    |   usages_count | usages                                          |
 |------------------|----------------|-------------------------------------------------|